ealgis/ealgis/README.md

 # Choosing a basemap

-EALGIS supports a choice of four basemap providers that can be configured via environment variables in `docker-compose.yml`.
+EALGIS supports a choice of four basemap providers that can be configured via environment variables in `web-variables.env`.

 <table>
     <tr>